Raymond Berry: Professional playing career

 Berry was drafted by the Baltimore Colts in the 20th round as the 203rd overall pick of the 1954 NFL draft.
 Considered a long-shot to make the team roster, he was used sparingly as a rookie, catching only 13 passes.
 By his second NFL season he became a permanent starter when the Colts acquired quarterback Johnny Unitas.
 Over the next 12 seasons together the two became one of the most dominant passing and catching duos in NFL history.
 Berry, who did not miss a single game until his eighth year in the league, led the NFL in receptions and receiving yards three times and in receiving touchdowns twice.

 In 1957, Berry caught 47 passes for 800 yards and six touchdowns, leading the NFL in receiving yards for the first time.
 Against the Washington Redskins that year in near-freezing weather, Unitas connected with Berry on 12 passes for 224 yards and two touchdowns, staging what the Pittsburgh Post-Gazette called a "spectacular show".
 He was recognized as a first-team All-Pro by The Sporting News and earned second-team honors from the Associated Press (AP).
 The following season, he recorded 794 receiving yards and led the league with 56 receptions and nine touchdowns.
 For his efforts, Berry was invited to his first Pro Bowl, and was a first-team All-Pro by the AP and several other major selectors.
 The Colts finished atop the Western Division with a record of 9–3 and faced the New York Giants in the NFL Championship Game.

 One of Berry's most notable performances was in that 1958 NFL Championship Game, known as "The Greatest Game Ever Played", in which he led the Colts to the franchise's first title with a then championship record 12 catches for 178 yards and a touchdown in the Colts' 23–17 victory over the Giants.
 At the end of regulation, he caught three consecutive passes for 62 yards to set up the Colts' tying field goal.
 He also had two key receptions for 33 yards during the Colts' final game-winning drive in overtime.
 His 12 receptions would remain an NFL championship game record for more than half a century, topped by one by Demaryius Thomas in Super Bowl XLVIII after the 2013 season.

-Berry led the NFL in receptions, receiving yards, and receiving touchdowns in 1959, becoming the fourth player to record a "triple crown" in receiving.
+Berry led the NFL in receptions, receiving yards, and receiving touchdowns in 1959, becoming the fifth player to record a "triple crown" in receiving.
 His 14 receiving touchdowns set a Colts single-season franchise record that stood unmatched for over four decades.
 He was invited to his second straight Pro Bowl, and earned first-team All-Pro honors from the AP, UPI, the Newspaper Enterprise Association, and the New York Daily News.
 The Colts won back-to-back championships in an encore with the Giants, 31–16.
 In that game, Berry caught five passes for 68 yards, second on the team behind halfback Lenny Moore's 126 yards on three receptions.